 - Walls: While you might skip washing the walls during a busy phase, your buyers will notice dirt and handprints.

 - Floors: Take care to leave your floors sparkling, especially if they haven't been replaced in a while or if there are pets in the home.
-Steam clean the carpets to take care of lingering dirt or odors.
-If you have carpeting, vacuum in one direction and don't walk on it again—vacuum lines in the plush will signal good care without trying.
+Steam-clean the carpets to take care of lingering dirt or odors.
+If you have carpeting, vacuum it in one direction, and don't walk on it again—vacuum lines in the plush will signal good care without trying.

 A Gracious Welcome

 Once your home is clean and clear of clutter, it's time to throw open the doors and invite buyers to take a look.
 Although the buyers are guests in your home, you want them to imagine owning it.
 Don't make them feel like intruders—do everything you can to make your property a welcoming one.

 - First impressions: Begin with your curb appeal.
 Pay special care to your front porch or stoop as well as the landscaping leading to your front door.
-Make sure the walk is swept neatly, the porch is inviting, and that there are no toys or yard tools littered about.
-Be sure any potted flowers or plants show regular care and maintenance.
+Make sure that the walk is swept neatly, the porch is inviting, and there are no toys or yard tools littered about.
+Be sure that any potted flowers or plants show regular care and maintenance.
 A wreath on the door or tidy furniture on a porch or balcony can set the scene.

 - Shoes stay on: Don't expect the buyer to remove their shoes, unless you are selling to a buyer for whom religious or cultural reasons mandate it.
 The buyer is not a visitor; they are a potential sale.

 - Don't pressure: Don't hurry the buyers.
 Let them know they can take all the time they need.
-It may take some extra flexibility on your part, but it will be worth it to get an offer.
+It may take some extra flexibility on your part, but it will be worthwhile if you can get an offer.

 - Leave a note: Set a bowl of wrapped candy or other treats near the front door with a small note thanking the buyer for coming to see your home.